February 1, 2023

 Business cards offer many benefits that can save money.
-For example, a free membership to Costco Executive can save money on office supplies.
-A free membership to Amazon Business Prime can save money on shipping.
+For example, a free membership to organizations that save you money on office supplies or shipping.
 While these may seem like bonuses, the membership fees and the savings throughout the year can add up to hundreds of dollars.

 From additional cost savings to new rewards and benefits, evaluating your business credit card annually can pay off in tangible ways.
 The time you spend could be worth thousands of dollars over the course of the year.